 Don’t have time to read the full guide?
 Click here to jump down to the summary

 The firmness of a mattress boils down to the initial feel when you first lie on the mattress.
 It’s important to note that firmness is not the same as support (see below for more information).
-When you first lie down the mattress may immediately push back with a hard stiff-like sleeping surface.
+When you first lie down, the mattress may immediately push back with a stiff sleeping surface.
 Most would consider this a firm or very firm mattress.

 Lastly, some mattresses will find a balanced level of push-back, hug, and contour.
 Most would consider this a medium feel.

 I say “most” on each of these firmness levels because it’s important to remember that firmness is subjective.
-Sleepers with specific comfort needs, your age, gender, body type, weight, and a number of other factors play into how a mattress feels to you and your perceptions of the feel will change the firmness rating you would give that mattress.
+Specific comfort needs, your age, gender, body type, weight, and a number of other factors play into how a mattress feels to you, and your perceptions of the feel will change the firmness rating you would give that mattress.

-On every mattress review on Sleepopolis (and reviews for pillows and bedding also) you’ll see a numerical firmness rating.
+On every mattress review at Sleepopolis (and reviews for pillows and bedding also), you’ll see a numerical firmness rating.
 These ratings are based on the perceptions of the Sleepopolis review team and feedback from hundreds of Sleepopolis readers.
 The ratings are always dialed into what would be considered the most likely firmness level based on an average sleeper.

 Leesa is a great example of a universal comfort mattress.
 Leesa is a 6 out of 10 on the firmness scale (with 10 being the most firm).
-The foam layers have been designed to create the universal comfort balanced feel for all sleepers.
-For example, Leesa works great for couples who want a balanced firmness level, but their body types suggest they should be sleeping on two different mattresses.
+The foam layers have been designed to create a balanced feel for all sleepers.
+For example, Leesa works great for couples whose body types suggest they should be sleeping on two different mattresses.
 Leesa also works great to bridge the gap between light and heavy sleepers, creating a consistent feel regardless of your size.

 Purple is another great example of a universal comfort mattress.
 They use a top layer of gel polymer to create great cooling, instant response, good bounce, and a universal comfort feel.
 Most would describe the feel of the Purple in the 6-6.5 out of 10 on the firmness scale range.